koushikpranank/koushikpranank/README.md

   Developed a data science machine learning model to estimate forest fire risk factors based on meteorological inputs.
 * **Universal CRUD Boilerplate**
   A scalable full-stack starter template built using the MERN stack and relational databases for rapid deployment.
-* **QuickChat App**
-  A sleek, real-time messaging mobile application built with Flutter and Firebase.

 ---